Timelie: Design

-As Timelie games are based on the story of time and the journey of a girl and a cat, the game's template design includes travel sounds such as orchestra and choirs.
+As Timelie is based on the story of time and the journey of a girl and a cat, the game's template design includes travel sounds such as orchestra and choirs.
 Sounds that reflect mystical locations in the game such as ambience and synth.
 Personality sounds with the mood of characters such as piano, harp and music box.
 It has also adapted the sound of different types of clocks into the soundtrack of the game to symbolize the time.

 The concept of design is simple and easy gameplay emphasis on using a few variables in the scene to produce hundreds of thousands of results.
 By the role of the player is to take the girl character and her trusty cat through the door to the next level.
 Which the girl said to have special powers, able to go back and forth in time as she wants.
 Not only affect her position but also affects the objects around her.
 If she receives an item that meets the game conditions in each scene this ability will be available.

 In the first period, the range of variables is not much.
 Players will have to worry only about the robots chasing them.
 They will have a clear pattern for learning and catching the right way to pass the level will be fast.
 But after a while Game variants will start to increase.
 Players must collect items and remember the enemy patterns that change after their actions, controlling two characters.
 The game will gradually increase the challenge, forcing players to have to think about how to find a way to survive.